mparno/fenics-web/source/styleguides.rst

         integer
             Some random integer.

-* *Example*, a very small code snippet which shows how the class/function works.
+* *Example*, a very small code snippet that shows how the class/function works.
 It does not necessarily have to be a stand-alone program.

-Links to demos which use the feature being documented should be put in a ``seealso`` directive.
+Links to demos that use the feature being documented should be put in a ``seealso`` directive.

 The member functions of a class should be sorted alphabetically for the C++ version.
 When using autodoc, Sphinx will sort the member functions automatically for the Python module.

 C++ interface
 ^^^^^^^^^^^^^^^^^

-The code snippets presented in the following can be seen in their complete form and context by clicking on ``Show Source`` link on the page containing the C++ documentation for the :cpp:class:`Mesh` class.
+The code snippets presented in the following can be seen in their complete form and context by clicking on the ``Show Source`` link on the page containing the C++ documentation for the :cpp:class:`Mesh` class.

 The C++ documentation for the ``Mesh`` class is added to the ``programmers-reference/cpp/mesh/Mesh.rst`` file.